ggreer/geoff.greer.fm/_posts/2017-02-28-software-rot.md

 ---

 [^Lehman]: The cite is for a text called *Program Evolution: Processes of Software Change*.
 The work is older than me, and I can't find an online version.
 I bought a physical copy and have been slowly making my way through it.
 The terminology is odd, but the conclusions haven't been particularly surprising.

+[^httpd]: The original version of this blog post contained some misapprehensions about the timeline.
+Thanks goes to [Paul Querna](https://journal.paul.querna.org/) for correcting them.

+[^httpd2]: Anyone who knows about httpd's internals will take issue with this sentence.
+The comparison sacrifices accuracy for brevity.
+I apologize.